wiseman-timelord/InfoEventMon/README.md

 InfoEventMon Will become a tool for, System Information, Device Monitoring, System Events, in one place, it will all be done through cmdlets, so, dont expect much.

 ### Features
-**CPU/Network Monitoring:** Monitor the performance of your, Processor or Network, see `Preview` section below.
+- **CPU/Network Monitoring:** Monitor the performance of your, Processor or Network, see `Preview` section below.
+- **DirectX Information:** Output the popular information relevant to a DxDiag report, without having to sift through garbage.
-**Application/System Events:** Export recent events to a relevantly relating `ProgramEvents.Txt/SystemEvents.Txt`, with options to launch notepad and view it.
+- **Application/System Events:** Export recent events to a relevantly relating `ProgramEvents.Txt/SystemEvents.Txt`, with options to launch notepad and view it.

 ### Preview
 The Main Menu (those are submenus)...